 Erin Bender — Travel with Bender

 - Money Journal – I use this app on a daily basis.
 It keeps track of all of our expenses as we travel.
 We use to do this for budgeting reasons and now I just love it for so many more.
 I love checking where we spend most of our money and it has a great option to make a pie chart so it’s easy to view.
 I use it regularly to write articles about how much things were or a roundup budget of a country.
-My favourite part is at the end of the month seeing just how much money we save by travelling the world.
+My favorite part is at the end of the month seeing just how much money we save by travelling the world.

 - Tourist Language – Basic phrases in different languages.
 There have been times, usually in a pharmacy, when we struggle to have someone understand what we are saying.
 This app is great for that, plus we love to value the place we are visiting by learning a few simple phrases.
 We find the locals appreciate that.

-- XE Currency – As nomadic travellers we use this app quite a number of times.
+- XE Currency – As nomadic travelers we use this app quite a number of times.
 Keeping track of currencies can be a nightmare, but this app stores the conversion off line so that when you are out and about you plug in the amount and you can still get valid conversion.
 Just remember to upload the currency before you go!

 Angie and Jeremy Jones — Living the Dream RTW